mongodb/docs/source/includes/logs-jobs-list-results.rst

    * - ``groupId``
      - string
-     - Unique identifier of the :term:`project` that the log collection request is associated with.
+     - Unique identifier of the project that the log collection request is associated with.

    * - ``userId``